fabiojmendes/tempsys-firmware/README.md

 - Version of this packet format, currently 1.
 - This counter is incremented every time the firmware performs a reading.
 It will wrap around once it spills over.
-- Voltage: 16 bit unsigned value of the battery voltage in millivolts.
+- Voltage: 16 bit LE unsigned value of the battery voltage in millivolts.
-- Temperature: 16 bit signed value \* 2^10 of of the temperature in Celsius.
+- Temperature: 16 bit LE signed value of the temperature in Celsius.
+You should divide by 100 to get the actual value.

 > [!WARNING]
 > If the temperature reading is equal to `i16::MAX` an error has occurred and